Working with parameters of signals for custom templates

 Next, let’s look at the key structures, fields, and their use in custom templates to learn information about signals.

-Structure signal
+Structure of signal

 The signal